xtlx2000/PageTable/README.md

 ---------

 --Makefile 		:: makes the program
 --interface.c 		:: library of functions that controls the programs interface (main loop, print statements, ...)
 --modules.c 		:: library of functions that controls the mechanics of the simulation (pageFault, updatePageTable, ...)
---pager.h 	 	:: header used to store all global parameters and to initialize all library functionss --pager.c 		:: main function; contains the initialization and main loop contents --params.txt 	:: file used to load in parameters; if no paramets are set, defaults are given (see below) --student_func.c:: library that the student will need to fill out; it contains the sections where all the eviction policies need to go
+--pager.h 	 	:: header used to store all global parameters and to initialize all library functionss --pager.c 		:: main function; contains the initialization and main loop contents --params.txt 		:: file used to load in parameters; if no paramets are set, defaults are given (see below) --student_func.c	:: library that the student will need to fill out; it contains the sections where all the eviction policies need to go
 --trace.out 		:: input file of reads and writes to memory

 How to Use: